 · Students who arrive prior to their entry bell are to stay on the playground unless otherwise directed by staff.

 · Students arriving late or leaving early must call the office to make arrangements.
 If your child will be leaving early for an appointment, please advise the child’s teacher and the office with a phone call or email.

 Upon Arrival at School

 · Students are to line up at their assigned doors.

 · Students are to leave the school by their assigned door.

-· Parents who are picking their children up at the end of the day are asked to wait in the front foyer until 11:35 and 3:30 before entering the classroom area.
+· Parents who are picking their children up at the end of the day are asked to wait outside until the lunch dismissal bell or the end of the school day dismissal bell.

 · Each bus has at least one patrol assigned to assist younger students.

 · All students are expected to go directly home after dismissal.

 Regular school attendance is mandatory for all students under 16 years of age.
 If a student is going to be absent from school, parents are requested to phone the school at